Tent city: Olympia, Washington

-Camp Quixote, a homeless encampment, began as a protest movement of homeless people and homeless advocates against criminalizing "anti-social" legislation that was passed by the city in January 2007—specifically referring to the ordinance restricting people from sitting on sidewalks.
+Camp Quixote, a homeless encampment, began as a protest movement of homeless people and homeless advocates against criminalizing "anti-social" legislation that was passed by the city in January 2007, specifically referring to the ordinance restricting people from sitting on sidewalks.
 City officials ordered the camp to disband.
 The Olympia Unitarian Universalist Congregation offered the encampment sanctuary on its property, being familiar with the Seattle faith-based network of homeless encampments.
 What began as a protest surrounding homelessness quickly became a faith community protest.
-The religious community protested the city's insistence on dismantling the homeless encampment on the grounds that churches maintain a specific land use right that allows them to offer sanctuary to the poor (Religious Land Use and Institutionalized Persons Act).
+The religious community protested the city's insistence on dismantling the homeless encampment because churches maintain a specific land use right that allows them to offer sanctuary to the poor (Religious Land Use and Institutionalized Persons Act).
 Eventually, the adversarial protest turned to negotiation with local municipalities, with new ordinances condoning Camp Quixote with specific regulations and a 90-day limit and an option to move to other faith communities' property.